Impact & financials

 More statistics available in the Annual Report booklet above

-attended the Pops Night performance and post-concert Lawn Party, making it the Festival’s second largest concert ever.
+attended the Pops Night performance making it the Festival’s largest attendance for a single concert ever.

-participated in Festival education programs, in the summer and year-round.
+participated in the Festival’s summer and year-round education programs.

 Thank you!

 Of course, the concerts and education programs exist only because of Festival supporters who value bringing free music into the lives of children and adults in the community.
-It’s an orchestrated effort, with support from concertgoers, volunteers, Housing Hosts, donors, and more bringing the music to life each year.
-With sincere gratitude, thank you for a memorable year of music!
+It’s an orchestrated effort!
+Concertgoers, volunteers, Housing Hosts, donors, and more make the music come alive each year.

 To access the Sun Valley Music Festival’s financial statements, please click on the links below: